 They were not the only makers of the Transicion, but they were probably the most important ones, since they manoeuvred to change the dictatorship from within.

 When confronted by a military coup in 1981, the king stood firmly on the side of democracy and his reputation was definitively established.
-That is why Spaniards who preferred a republic declared themselves juancarlistas.'New faces'
+That is why Spaniards who preferred a republic declared themselves juancarlistas.

 However, the legitimacy he earned by steering the country through democratisation has been undermined by the events of the past decade.